juststephen/LiveLaunch/README.md

 The news articles are queried from the Spaceflight News API, the articles can be filtered by their respective news sites per guild.

+Notifications can be set up to send custom countdowns or changes to launch statuses (liftoff, hold, success/failure/partial failure).
+Even Discord events can be included within the countdown notifications.

 ## Options:
 - Create events with a maximum of 50 using the events option.
 - Send YouTube livestreams of launches and events to a channel using the messages option.
 - Send Space related news articles and filter them by their respective news site.
+- Receive notifications for countdowns and/or launch status changes (liftoff, hold, success/failure/partial failure).

 LiveLaunch can be enabled and disabled using slash commands.